Attolab/cavities/README.md

 SImulating/visualising to check coupling into the cavity eigenmodes as a function of input polarization:
 1. Input S amplitude, P amplitude, dephasing variable                polarizationsim.py
 2. QWP angle variable             qwpsim.py

+- Text file with some geometric variables for the cavities:    commonplot.txt